How we use cookies

 The linguistic rather than geographic features of landscapes include, ads, public plaques, shopfronts, audio announcements and road signs such as the one included in this post.

-A basic analysis covers the relative presence of certain languages, whether they’re used for informational or symbolic functions, format, and material characteristics, e.g. relative size, prestige of location, or durability providing a ‘’, as Jackie Jia Lou (2016, p.
+A basic analysis covers the relative presence of certain languages, whether they’re used for informational or symbolic functions, format, and material characteristics, e.g. relative size, prestige of location, or durability providing a ‘relatively longer social life’, as Jackie Jia Lou (2016, p.
 4) puts it.
 Data collection is fairly simple and suitable even for groups, e.g. undergraduate classes or citizen science projects.
 All societies are somewhat multilingual.
 Their linguistic landscapes reproduce or resist the linguistic and social hierarchies that organise a society.
 Linguistic Landscape data is analysed to examine how power relations are structured and spatialized, including what environments communicate about which languages (and the people they index) are ‘in place’.
 This is why Elana Shohamy’s influential typology of language policy mechanisms includes language in the public space; it sets norms.

 Where laws explicitly control language practices, perhaps controlling ethnic groups by proxy, linguistic landscape data documents some of that control.
 In China, there is a constitutional freedom to use minority languages, national laws about public language practices, and regional laws about bilingual signage, inter alia.
 My study centred on one minority language, Zhuang, associated with China’s most populous minority group, the Zhuangzu.
 This Socio-Legal study culminated in my 2021 book Language Rights in a Changing China.

 I extended the method into a Lived Linguistic Landscape approach, aligning with the ethnographic turn in Language Policy scholarship.
-The heart of my approach was to triangulate between layers of landscape data and with an examination of who is legally empowered by China’s constitutional minority language freedom and the structural fragmentation of relevant government authorities.
+The heart of my approach was to triangulate between layers of landscape data with an examination of who is legally empowered by China’s constitutional minority language freedom and the structural fragmentation of relevant government authorities.

 This included first documenting the languages on display in selected areas.
 I chose public urban and cultural spaces in Guangxi Zhuangzu Autonomous Region (GZAR) in south-central China, as well as the campuses of three universities teaching Zhuang language (see further Grey 2021: 143-144).
 Zhuang language is rare in these landscapes overall, but its standardized, alphabetic form is displayed in patterned and largely government-authored ways.
 (See pp141-186 and 277-287 of my book or the abridged Chinese translation.)